fsvreddit/bot-bouncer/README.md

 # Change History

+Note: v1.7.0 is the latest public release.

+## Next

+* Internal changes to support operations on /r/BotBouncer

 ## v1.8.0

 * When a bot is detected, posts and comments that were modqueued are now removed.